DerKaiser2023/BotClientAI/README.md

 # BotClient AI for Minecraft 1.7.10

 ## Overview
 This project is an autonomous AI bot for Minecraft 1.7.10, utilizing **MCProtocolLib** to interact with the game as a real player.
 The AI makes dynamic decisions based on its environment, allowing it to explore, fight, gather resources, trade with NPCs, and establish independent societies.
+It now features **strategic decision-making** for HBM Nuclear Tech Mod, ensuring responsible nuclear advancements.

 ## Features
 - **Fully Autonomous AI**: The bot decides its actions based on prioritized needs.